I long for a world where we are more thoughtful, considerate and kinder to each other. I hope to fulfill my vision through my poetry art.

 I believe that imagination can improve society.
 I want my poetry art to stimulate people’s inner creativity and gave them hope, inspiration and new ideas to make the world an empathetic and better place for everyone.

 I was born in Myanmar and came to America at age 6.
-I started my interests in the arts around that time because of loneliness
+I started my interests in poetry and art around that time because of loneliness

-My anxiety grew as my ADHD and Dyslexia came out when I started school.
+My ADHD and Dyslexia became very apparent when I started school.
 I knew I was different.
-I had a lot of trouble paying attention, easily bored and excessive daydreaming.

 It is Me